Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 |Toy Hauler Trailer||$125 to $200 per day||$125 to $200 per day|

 |Class “B” Motorhome||$200 to $350 per day||$125 to $200 per day|

 |Class “C” Motorhome||$225 to $400 per day||$150 to $225 per day|

 |Class “A” Motorhome||$300 to $450 per day||$185 to $300 per day|

-Since the owners of the RVs set the rental prices, you’ll see that they vary widely.
+Since the owners of the RVs set the RV rental prices, you’ll see that they vary widely.
 However, the general theme is that the bigger they are in size, the more they cost.
 You also must consider whether you wish to have a long-term RV rental.

-Now, let’s look at your daily rental fee.
+Now, let’s look at your daily RV rental prices.
 We’ll say the RV you chose has a cost of $150 and you’re planning on traveling for two weeks.
-That makes your rental fee $2,100.
-Now we’ll add the daily insurance at $45 which will cost you an additional fee of $630.
-And finally, you’ll be required to pay a deposit of $1,000.
+That makes your RV rental fee $2,100.
+Now we’ll add the daily rental insurance at $45 which will cost you an additional fee of $630.
+And finally, you’ll be required to pay a security deposit of $1,000.
 These represent your upfront costs for a grand total of $5,020.